ArweaveTeam/SmartWeave/README.md

 }
 ```

 The contract takes it's latest state and an action argument.

-The action argument is an object containing two value, "input" and "caller". `input` is the input the contract, it is user controlled, and will be passed through JSON.parse() before the contract handler is executed. `caller` is the wallet address of the user who is calling the contract.
+The action argument is an object in the form: `{ caller: string, input: any }`.

+`caller` is the wallet address of the caller, `input` is the user-controlled input to the contract. `input` will have been passed through JSON.parse() and will be a truthy value (it will never be false, undefined, null, etc).

 The contract should return an object like one of `{ state: newState }` or `{ result: someResult }`.
-The latter is used in the case where the action was a read, and did not update any state.
-It can be any truthy javascript value.
+The latter is used in the case where the action was a read, and did not update any state. `state` or `result` should be a truthy Js value.

 You can view more contract examples in the [examples/](examples/) folder.